 • Minor league sports (Reading Fightin Phils, Reading Royals, and Reading United)

 • Concerts at the Santander Arena

-The beautiful Blue Marsh Lake is close to campus and offers biking, hiking, kayaking, swimming, and more.
-Hawk Mountain Sanctuary, French Creek State Park, and plenty of great golf courses are also nearby.
+Beautiful Blue Marsh Lake is close to campus and offers biking, hiking, kayaking, swimming, and more.
+Hawk Mountain Sanctuary, French Creek State Park, Nolde Forest, the Schuylkill River Trail adjacent to Angelica Park, and plenty of great golf courses are also nearby.